About Closure After a Suicide:

 6. Finally my “wonderment file.”
 This is for things that are clear yet impossible to render suicide as a solution.

-This lead to writing a Peace Letter.
-I personally see this as the beginning of the letting go process.
+This process lead me to writing a Peace Letter.
+In retrospect, I see this as the beginning of the letting go process.
 Forgiveness to her and all the cascading events that involved others.
 Some might assess this as an end to the blame game.

 I tended this analysis process through years of struggles.
 This approach has ended in a state of peace.
 In some ways a period of acceptance that “I can never (really) know the why.”
 There are no further options at this point.